DjapelZed/telegram-exchanger-bot/README.md

 # telegram-exchanger-bot
-This bot for Telegram parse and sends some information about currency rates.
+This bot for Telegram parses and sends some information about currency rates.

 # How to use